DSpace/RestContract/workspaceitem-data-license.md

 }
 ```

-Please note that according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) a subsequent add operation on the acceptanceDate will have the effect to replace the previous granted license with a new one.
+Please note that according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) a subsequent add operation on the granted will have the effect to replace the previous granted license with a new one.
+In this case a new bitstream license will be added to the item and the previous license deleted, this mean that the *url* and *acceptedDate* attributes will change accordly.

+It is also possible to send a PATH add operation using *false* as value to reject / remove a license.

 This use of the add operation to replace the license could be counter intuitive but it is done according to the [RFC section 4.1](https://tools.ietf.org/html/rfc6902#section-4.1)
 > If the target location specifies an object member that does exist, that member's value is replaced.

+### Replace
+To accept or reject a license the client can also send a JSON Patch REPLACE operation to the *granted* path as follow

+`curl --data '{[ { "op": "add", "path": "/sections/<:name-of-the-form>/granted", "value": true}]}' -X PATCH ${dspace7-url}/api/submission/workspaceitems/<:id>`

+`curl --data '{[ { "op": "add", "path": "/sections/<:name-of-the-form>/granted", "value": false}]}' -X PATCH ${dspace7-url}/api/submission/workspaceitems/<:id>`

 ### Remove
 It is possible to remove a previous grant license
-`curl --data '{[ { "op": "remove", "path": "/sections/license/acceptanceDate"}]' -X PATCH ${dspace7-url}/api/submission/workspaceitems/1`
+`curl --data '{[ { "op": "remove", "path": "/sections/license/granted"}]' -X PATCH ${dspace7-url}/api/submission/workspaceitems/1`

 trasforming
 ```json